MarcomsaYT/IPMaster/Readme.txt

 - Library "Requests"
 - Pip
 - Nmap 7.95
-The requirements has 5 executables, execute them for installing the requirements Enjoy this tool created by Marcomsa_YT only for educational purposes
+The requirements has 1 executable, execute it for installing the requirements excluding nmap (Install by your own) Enjoy this tool created by Marcomsa_YT only for educational purposes